+If you require an uninterrupted supply of power because you:

-✤ are on life support equipment;
+are on life support equipment;

+have a medical condition that requires continuous power supply; or

 have any other special needs

-requires continuous power supply;

-Advise your electricity retailer

-of your needs (the company you pay

-for your electricity) and make sure

-they have your up-to-date telephone

-numbers and contact details.

-supply of power because you:
+You should:

+Advise your electricity retailer of your needs (the company you pay for your electricity) and make sure they have your up-to-date telephone numbers and contact details.
+Power Outages and Make sure you have a plan in place, in case there are prolonged power outages.
+What to do when you lose power: